zcc861007/MyBlog/content/authors/admin/_index.md

 website: ""
 ---

-Dr. Chaochao Zhou is a Data Scientist at Musket Corp.
-His research interests include deep learning, reinforcement learning, and quantitative trading.
-He is currently engaged in analyzing petroleum market fundamentals, real-time tracking of global oil vessels, and developing predictive models and AI-driven trading strategies.
+Dr. Chaochao Zhou is a Data Scientist at Musket Corp, where he focuses on analyzing petroleum market fundamentals, real-time tracking of global oil vessels, and developing predictive models and AI-driven trading strategies to support intelligent decision-making and optimize trading performance.
+His current research interests include deep learning, reinforcement learning, and quantitative trading.